werzum/MacroRecorder/README.md

 ## Overview

 The Macro Recorder is a Python-based application that allows users to record and replay keyboard actions.
-It features a simple graphical user interface (GUI) to manage and store multiple macro slots.
+It features a GTK graphical user interface (GUI) to manage and store multiple macro slots.
 Macros can be saved, loaded, and executed, making it a useful tool for automating repetitive keyboard tasks.

 ![GUI Sample](sample_image.png)